engineering87/engineering87/README.md

 # Hi, I'm Francesco Del Re 👋
 I am a **Computer Engineer**, Master's degree in Computer Engineering at "La Sapienza, University of Rome", specialization in **Distributed Systems and Computer Architecture**.
 Currently I'm working as **Delivery Executive** at AlmavivA Spa, I deal with the process of updating legacy applications using modern technology stacks, in particular microservices and cloud-oriented architectures.
-I manage and coordinate different teams of developers and solutions architects within the **Microsoft Digital Services** group.
+I manage and coordinate different teams of developers and solutions architects within the **Delivery Governance & Demand** group.

 ## 🌎 Find me around the web